Zabrane/qlnd/doc/LightningTickerplants.md

-While Lightning remains an experimental and rapidly changing technology at this stage, it is hoped that this paper has at least helped explain some of the key concepts and techniques, and also showcased some synergies between the technology and kdb+ and potential for integrations.
+While Lightning remains an experimental and rapidly changing technology at this stage, it is hoped that this paper has at least helped explain some of the key concepts and techniques, and also showcased some synergies between the technology and kdb+ for potential integrations.

 ## Authors